 - Draw around the template

-- Either leave as is or colour in to create butterfly wings.
+- Either leave the paper shape as it is or colour in to create butterfly wings

 - Cut around the shape